 The Partnership newsletter helps builds awareness of the work and achievements of Partnership activities and includes interviews, photos, updates on programme activities and case studies.
 It is produced bi-annually in both English and Bahasa.

 The partnership is a joint agreement between heads of government and is underpinned by a $60 million fund provided by the Australian Government over ten years to 2024.
-Funding comprises $50 million of Official Development Assistance (ODA) administered by the Department of Foreign Affairs and Trade and $10 million of non-ODA funding administered by the Department of Agriculture and Water Resources.
+Funding comprises $50 million of Official Development Assistance (ODA) administered by the Department of Foreign Affairs and Trade and $10 million of non-ODA funding administered by the Department of Agriculture.

 The partnership has membership from Indonesian and Australian national government agencies, as well as prominent members from across the red meat and cattle sectors and business and investment community.
 Non-government members from Australia and Indonesia bring a wealth of experience in areas such as cattle processing and livestock production, livestock export, breeding, and broader business and investment expertise.

-The partnership reports to the Australian Minister for Agriculture and Water Resources and the Chairman of Indonesia Investment Coordinating Board as the leading Ministers for the partnership.
+The partnership reports to the Australian Minister for Agriculture and the Chairman of Indonesia Investment Coordinating Board as the leading Ministers for the partnership.

-The partnership is co-chaired by Ms Louise van Meurs—First Assistant Secretary, Trade and Market Access Division in the Department of Agriculture and Water Resources and Dr Himawan Hariyoga—Deputy Chairman of the Indonesia Investment Coordinating Board.
+The partnership is co-chaired by Ms Louise van Meurs—First Assistant Secretary, Trade and Market Access Division in the Department of Agriculture and Dr Himawan Hariyoga—Deputy Chairman of the Indonesia Investment Coordinating Board.

-The project management and secretariat support for the partnership is provided by the Indonesia Partnership Unit within the Department of Agriculture and Water Resources and the Indonesia Economic, Trade and Infrastructure section in the Department of Foreign Affairs and Trade.
+The project management and secretariat support for the partnership is provided by the Indonesia Partnership Unit within the Department of Agriculture and the Indonesia Economic, Trade and Infrastructure section in the Department of Foreign Affairs and Trade.
 Austrade are also an Australian Government Partnership member.